-- Another way to ensure your image will print properly is to look look at the pixel dimensions on your digital download (these will vary widely), then consult this handy guide I’ll link to here, to see how big you can print that file.
+- Another way to ensure your image will print properly is to look look at the pixel dimensions on your digital download (I try to include only images that are at least 2400 pixels on their longest end in this gallery, but these will vary widely, especially if you go exploring on your own), then consult this handy guide I’ll link to here, to see how big you can print that file.
 Some common ones are:

 - 8×10 – Best Quality 2400 x 3000 / Minimum Required 1000 x 1250